 As a disclaimer, you must ask your doctor this question.
 Based on comments people have made to me, it seems that there are times when removal is necessary, but this is only rarely.
 When the gallbladder is full of bile stones and the bile duct is blocked, emergency surgery is often needed.
 Also, if the gallbladder is gangrenous, infected, or ripped, removing it is often the only option.
-A motility problem that cannot be resolved other ways is another reason, but I feel that trying other ways first makes sense.
-However, what I see (and I may be a site of “last resort”) is that a peoples’ symptoms will often continue after they have had their gallbladder removed.
+A motility problem that cannot be resolved in other ways is another reason, but I feel that trying other ways first makes sense.
+However, what I see (and I may be a site of “last resort”) is that peoples’ symptoms will often continue after they have had their gallbladder removed.
 This is because the root of the problem in the body has not been treated even though the gallbladder has been taken out.
 For more explanation, see question 1 at the top.

 Blood tests are not the usual or only test performed for gallbladder.
 I’m assuming you are referring to a liver function test.
 The answer to this test is yes.
-Blood tests in general tend to show problems only when they are advanced, with the exception of a blockage.
-Even if your blood test was negative, it is possible that your gallbladder is having undetectable problems and you are suffering the symptoms.
+Blood tests, in general, tend to show problems only when they are advanced, with the exception of a blockage.
+Even if your blood test was negative, it is possible that your gallbladder is having undetectable problems, and you are suffering the symptoms.
 Everyone has had the experience of feeling lousy, lethargic, and sickly, yet knowing that a doctor’s appointment is pointless.
 As such, your gallbladder can be problematic without being extreme enough to show up on the blood test.
 And finding no stones or sludge on a scan also does not mean that you are home free.
 After all, you are the one with the discomfort and asking the question.
 Do you believe there is no problem?

 Current thought believes gallbladder health to be hereditary, yet it is equally important to acknowledge the role of inherited dietary habits in the functioning of the gallbladder.

 As with any surgery, it is always a good idea to get a second opinion.
 Ask both the doctors their reasons for suggesting surgery.
 Is it absolutely medically necessary?
-Is the gallbladder infected or torn or is he suggesting it because you have sludge, or stones or have had an attack and he is trying to avoid you having to experience pain?
+Is the gallbladder infected or torn, or is he suggesting it because you have sludge or stones or have had an attack, and he is trying to avoid you having to experience pain?
 Surgery has been recommended without any of the above and with no signs of sludge either.
 It just seems like a good way to avoid getting into pain again.
 Find out WHY your gallbladder needs to come out.
 What exactly is wrong with it?

-15. Is it possible for gall bladder trouble to be linked to menstruation?
+Is it possible for gallbladder trouble to be linked to menstruation?
 I only have attacks a few days after I start, and I have no trouble after I stop.
-My husband’s aunt’s trouble seemed to be linked to her period too, but I ca'|t find any information on if they are connected.
+My husband’s aunt’s trouble seemed to be linked to her period, but I can’t find any information on whether they are connected.
 I wonder if other women have experienced this?

-Sounds like you may have a stone stuck in a bile duct.
+It sounds like you may have a stone stuck in a bile duct.
 You need to call your gastro or surgeon and have it checked out.